dotnet/msbuild/documentation/specs/project-cache.md

   <ProjectCachePlugin Include="$(SomePath)\MyAmazingCachePlugin.dll" />
 </ItemGroup>
 ```
-- Progrmatic usage of `BuildManager` can also set `BuildParameters.ProjectCacheDescriptor` to apply a plugin to all requests.
+- Programmatic usage of `BuildManager` can also set `BuildParameters.ProjectCacheDescriptor` to apply a plugin to all requests.

 ## Plugin lifetime

 - Plugin instances reside only in the `BuildManager` node.
 Having it otherwise (plugin instances residing in all nodes) means forcing the plugins to either deal with distributed state or implement a long lived service.
 We consider this high complexity cost to not be worth it.
 We also want to avoid serializing the `ProjectInstance` between nodes, which is expensive.
 - `BuildManager.BeginBuild` calls `ProjectCacheBase.BeginBuildAsync` on all discovered plugins.
 This allows plugins to start any required initialization work.
 It does not wait for the plugins to fully initialize, ie it is a "fire-and-forget" call at this point.
 The first query on the plugin will wait for plugin initialization.
+  - `BeginBuildAsync` may be called with or without a `ProjectGraph`, depending on MSBuild has one to provide.
+When it is not provided, hints about the graph entry points are provided with which the plugin may decide to construct the `ProjectGraph` itself, if desired.
 - `BuildManager.EndBuild` calls `ProjectCacheBase.EndBuildAsync` on all discovered plugins.
 This allows plugins to perform any required cleanup work.
-This is a blocking call which will be awaited before th build can complete.
+This is a blocking call which will be awaited before the build can complete.
+- The plugin instance will get called in reverse topological sort order (from dependencies up towards dependents).
+This happens when performing a graph build (`/graph`), Visual Studio solution builds, and commonly in higher build engines.
-- Only the user provided top level build requests are checked against the cache.
-The build requests issued recursively from the top level requests are not checked against the cache, since it is assumed that users issue build requests in reverse toposort order.
-Therefore when a project builds its references, those references should have already been built and present in MSBuild's internal cache, provided either by the project cache plugin or real builds.
-In other words, projects which are not well-described in the graph (eg using `<MSBuild>` tasks directly) will not benefit from the cache.
+- Only the top-level build requests are checked against the cache.
+Build requests issued recursively from the top-level requests, for example a project building its dependencies, are not checked against the cache.
+However, because the build requests are assumed to be issued in reverse topological sort order, those requests should have already been built and present in MSBuild's internal result cache, provided either by the project cache plugin or real builds.
+A consequence of this is that, projects which are not well-described in the graph (eg using `<MSBuild>` tasks directly) will not benefit from the cache.
-- The plugin instance will get called in reverse topo sort order (from dependencies up towards dependents).
-This happens based on the requirement of using `/graph`.
-Building in reverse topo sort order is common between Visual Studio solution builds and higher build engines.
-- Plugins can function with and without a static graph.
-When a static graph is not provided, hints about the graph entry points are provided (details in Defining the "graph" when static graph is not available).

 ## Cache get scenario

 - For each [`BuildRequestData`](/src/Build/BackEnd/BuildManager/BuildRequestData.cs#L83) ([`ProjectInstance`](/src/Build/Instance/ProjectInstance.cs#L71), Global Properties, Targets) submitted to the [`BuildManager`](/src/Build/BackEnd/BuildManager/BuildManager.cs#L38), MSBuild asks the plugin whether to build the request or not.

   - If the `BuildRequestData` is based on a project path instead of a `ProjectInstance`, the project is evaluated by the `BuildManager`.
 - If the plugin decides to build, then MSBuild proceeds building the project as usual.
 - If the plugin decides to skip the build, it needs to return back to MSBuild the target results that the build request would have produced.
 It can either provide the results directly, or instruct MSBuild to run a set of less expensive targets on the projects with the same effect as the expensive targets ("proxy targets").